-Does Luol Deng Buyout Give Lakers Better Odds To Land Kevin Durant, Kawhi Leonard?
+Does Luol Deng Buyout Set Lakers Up To Land Kevin Durant Or Kawhi Leonard?

-The Los Angeles Lakers landed the biggest prize on the 2018 NBA free-agent market when they signed LeBron James to a four-year contract.
+The Los Angeles Lakers secured the biggest prize on the 2018 NBA free-agent market when they signed LeBron James to a four-year contract.

 Could they be setting themselves up to land the top prize of the 2019 free-agent class, too?

 The Lakers bought out veteran forward Luol Deng before the Aug.
 31 deadline for the 2018-19 season, per ESPN’s Adrian Wojnarowski.
-By using the waive and stretch provision, Los Angeles has created additional salary cap space going forward, and Woj notes the Lakers could have almost $40 million to spend next summer.
+By using the “waive and stretch” provision, Los Angeles has created additional salary cap space going forward, as Woj notes the Lakers could have almost $40 million to spend next summer.

 That would be enough salary cap space to sign a superstar player to a max contract without having to trade any players already on the roster to create room.
 So, the Lakers could sign an elite player to pair with James and keep their young core of Lonzo Ball, Brandon Ingram, Kyle Kuzma and Josh Hart intact.